-- (a) pursuant to its involvement with us; or - (b) with respect to drybulk vessels that are owned or operated by companies affiliated with our chief executive officer, his children or Nicolaos Hadjioannou, subject in each case to compliance with, or waivers of, the restrictive covenant agreements entered into between us and companies affiliated with our chief executive officer or Nicolaos Hadjioannou.
+- a. pursuant to its involvement with us; or - b. with respect to drubulk vessels that are owned or operated by companies affiliated with our chief executive officer, his children or Nicolaos Hadijoannou, subject in each case to compliance with, or waivers of, the restrictive covenant agreements entered into between us and companies affiliated with our chief executive officer or Nicolaos Hadijoannou.